BOZEMAN, Montana — The Bobcats are little brother no more.

 “It’s a very gratifying victory and it means a lot to our seniors,” Choate said.
 “They are the first class in 42 years to walk out of here never losing to Montana.
 And that’s a pretty special thing.”

-And Mr. Cat-Griz Brayden Konkol, a senior captain who has performed his best in rivalry games the last four years, again proved his mettle.
+And Konkol, Mr. Cat-Griz himself and a Bobcat senior captain who has performed his best in each rivalry game the last four years, again proved his mettle.
 The strong safety snared a fourth quarter interception as MSU turned early momentum into a decimation unseen in the history of the rivalry.

 “I remember when we were redshirts and the game was here and Missoula beat us, home field and I remember talking to all the fifth-year seniors and we said, ‘We are never going to lose to those guys again,” Konkol said.
 “To see the work we put in and here we are four years later and it actually happened, it’s awesome.